coderefinery/git-intro/content/reference.md

 repository
    One collection of files managed by Git.
 It contains entire history of all files managed by git.
+GitHub has one repository as one GitHub repository.
+VS Code has one repository as one directory you can open.
+The command line has one repository as one directory.

 clone
    As a verb, the process of making a copy of a repository locally.